justinpombrio/synless/doc/editing_models.md

   square, maybe with a cdot.

 **Advantages:** fewer required operations, no holes needed.

 **Disadvantages:** hard to display, what does down do.

+## On-Or-Before

+The cursor can be on a node (typical), or before the first element of a listy node.
+Insertion on a fixed node replaces it with a hole; deletion on a fixed node overwrites it; insertion on a listy node inserts a new element after;
+deletion on a listy node removes the current element and shifts left.

+Since the cursor can be before the first element of a listy sequence, you only need one basic insertion operation.
+(A fixed node has N children, N insertion points, and N allowed cursor locations.
+A listy node has N children, N+1 insertion points, and N+1 allowed cursor locations.)

+Display is annoying in that you need to have some way of indicating that you're before the first element, it needs to work even in an empty list, and it needs to be visually distinct from a text cursor.

+**Advantages:** fewer required operations, no holes needed.

+**Disadvantages:** hard to visually display "you're at the start of this list, before any of its elements".

+This design is what we ultimately went with.
+The Between approach was clever but proved really hard to use when actually implemented.

 ## Comparison of edits